 G. Federal Reporting - Adecto’s President or CSO is responsible for the reporting disposition of matters involving disclosures of SFI in accordance with applicable federal requirements.
 The following reports are required by the NIH:

-i.
-Initial report – prior to the Company’s expenditure of any funds under a NIH-funded research project, the Company must provide to the NIH a FCOI report regarding any Investigator SFI found by the Company to have a financial conflict of interest in accordance with the regulation;
+•Initial report – prior to the Adecto’s expenditure of any funds under an NIH-funded research project, Adecto must provide to the NIH an FCOI report regarding any Investigators and Senior/Key personnel SFI found by Adecto to have an FCOI in accordance with the regulation.

-ii.
-During on-going NIH-funded research projects – the Company will submit an FCOI report within 60 days after its determination that a new FCOI exists.
-If a FCOI was not disclosed timely, the Company will submit a FCOI report to the NIH within 60 days of the discovery, as well as complete a retrospective review within 120 days of discovery of noncompliance;
+•During on-going NIH-funded research projects – Adecto will submit an FCOI report within 60 days after its determination that a new FCOI exists.
+If an FCOI was not disclosed timely, Adecto will submit an FCOI report to the NIH within 60 days of the discovery, as well as complete a retrospective review within 120 days of discovery of noncompliance.

-iii.
-Annual FCOI report – For any FCOI previously reported to the NIH, the Company will provide an annual FCOI report addressing the status of the FCOI and any changes to its related management plan.
+•Annual FCOI report – For any FCOI previously reported to the NIH, Adecto will provide an annual FCOI report addressing the status of the FCOI and any changes to its related management plan.

-H. Public Accessibility - As required by PHS regulation, this FCOI policy is being made accessible on Adecto Pharmaceuticals’ web site (www.adectopharma.com).
-If a PHS-funded Investigator holds a financial interest that is determined to constitute a FCOI, as required by PHS regulation, this will also be posted on the web site, and:
+H. Public Accessibility - As required by PHS regulation, this FCOI policy is being made accessible on Adecto’s web site (www.adectopharma.com).
+If a PHS-funded Investigator or Senior/Key personnel holds a FI that is determined to constitute an FCOI, as required by PHS regulation, this will also be posted on the web site, and: